f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 SNMP Trap Support in F5OS-A
 ===========================

 You can enable SNMP traps for the F5OS-A platform layer.
 The **F5OS-APPLIANCE-ALERT-NOTIF-MIB** provides details about supported rSeries appliance SNMP traps.
-Below is the current full list of traps supported as of F5OS-A 1.2.0:
+Below is the current full list of traps supported as of F5OS-A 1.6.0.
+NOTE: the file will contain alerts for both F5OS-A (rSeries appliances) and F5OS-C (VELOS chassis).
+You only need to rely on one file if you are using both platforms.
+Some traps may be specific to one platform or the other.

 SNMP Trap events that note a fault should also trigger an alert that can be viewed in the show alerts output in the CLI, WebUI, and API.
-Once the clear SNMP Trap is sent, it should clear the event from the show events output.
+They are also logged in the snmp.log file.
+Once a clear SNMP Trap is sent, it should clear the event from the **show events** output.

 +----------------------------+----------------------------------+
 | **Alert**                  | **OID**                          |